LizardByte/actions/actions/more_space/README.md

 # more_space

-A reusable action to free up GitHub hosted runner space by removing unnecessary files and components.
+A reusable action to free up disk space on GitHub Actions runners.

+This action provides granular control over cleaning up various components on GitHub Actions runners to free disk space.
+You can target specific components or use the `clean-all` option to maximize available space.

-## Basic Usage
+## 🚀 Basic Usage

 See [action.yml](action.yml)